greena13/react-hotkeys/README.md

 ```

 The Bower version of the package will **not** be supported going forward (including fixing any outstanding issues).

-## Defining Hot Keys
+## Defining key maps

-`react-hotkeys` uses key maps to separate defining keyboard shortcuts from the actions that they trigger.
-This allows adding or changing hot keys in the future, without having to also update the actions in many places across your application.
+`react-hotkeys` uses key maps to decouple defining keyboard shortcuts from the functions they call.
+This allows hot keys and handler functions to be defined and maintained independent of one another.

+> When a user presses the corresponding combination or sequence of keys, it is said they *match* the hot keys, which causes an action to be *triggered*. `react-hotkeys` may then resolve an appropriate handler function to *handle* the action.

-Hotkey maps are simple JavaScript objects, where the keys are the names of the actions triggered and the values are a [Mousetrap-supported key sequence](https://craig.is/killing/mice) that must be activated in order to trigger the action.
+Key maps are Plain Old JavaScript Objects, where the keys are the action names and the values are usually a [Mousetrap-supported](https://craig.is/killing/mice) or [Browser Key Values](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) sequence string (but can also be an [array](#Alternative-Hotkeys) or an [object](#Key-Combination-vs-Sequences)) that must be matched in order to trigger the action.

 ```javascript
 const keyMap = {